'Traumatized' Britney Spears urges judge to end guardianship - RFI

 "If I don't do this, what they tell me to do, enslave me to do, they're gonna punish me," she said.

-Spears said doctors forcefully put her on medications that made her feel "drunk" and that she isn't even allowed to get changed in privacy or drive her own car.
+Spears said doctors forcefully put her on medication that made her feel "drunk" and that she was not even allowed to get changed in privacy or drive her own car.

-But a judge ruled in February that both Spears' father and Bessemer Trust would oversee the pop star's finances, denying Jamie Spears' bid to keep sole power to delegate investments.
+Jamie Spears' lawyers say he has done an excellent job of managing his daughter's finances.

 In a statement read in court, a lawyer for Jamie said he was "sorry to hear her in so much pain" and that he loved his daughter "very much."